pebble-dev/mobile-app/README.md

 active.
 In order to push page on an active stack import `CobbleNavigator` extension and then call `context.push(SomeScreen())`. `SomeScreen` widget should also implement interface `CobbleScreen` and use `CobbleScaffold`, which takes care of title and back button in navigation bar.

+## Custom Cobble components

+A lot of components were refactored in custom Widgets, like CobbleCard, CobbleTile, CobbleButton, etc. and these components should serve you as building blocks upon which to build your UI.
+They are showcased in WidgetLibrary screen and in golden (aka snapshot) tests.
+All golden images (how widgets should look) are included in /test/components/goldens.